 A Hackensack, N.J., native, Frank received his Bachelor of Arts, with honors, from Muhlenberg College in Allentown, Pa.
 He received his Juris Doctor from the Seton Hall University School of Law and his Master of Laws (LL.M.) in Taxation from the New York University School of Law.

-He is an active member of the Washington, D.C., Estate Planning Council and the Estates and Trusts Section of the Maryland State Bar Association.
+He is a member of the Washington, D.C., Estate Planning Council and the Estates and Trusts Section of the Maryland State Bar Association.
 Frank co-authored the book Basic Estate Tax Planning, the Maryland State Bar Association's publication designed primarily as a reference for estate planning attorneys.
-He also co-authors articles on current trends in estate and tax law for the monthly publication Estate Planning Journal.
+Since 2004, he has co-authored articles on current trends in estate and tax law for the monthly publication Estate Planning Journal.

 Honors and Awards